Valley University of Science and Technology

-Valley University of Science and Technology (VUST), is a private university in Uganda.
+Valley University of Science and Technology (VUST), is a private Chartered university in Uganda.
 In October 2015, the proprietors of the university received accreditation from the Uganda National Council for Higher Education, to start the institution.
+On 3rd of July 2025, VUST was granted a Charter by the government of Uganda.

 Location

 The university campus is located in the town of Bushenyi, adjacent to Valley College, off of the Mbarara-Ishaka Highway, approximately 54 km, by road, west of Mbarara, the largest city in the Western Region of Uganda.
 The geographical coordinates of the university campus are: 0°32'54.0"S, 30°12'04.0"E (Latitude:-0.548333; Longitude:30.201111).